 The tax waiver form issued by the Division releases both the inheritance tax and the estate tax lien and permits the transfer of property for both inheritance and estate tax purposes.

-Tax waivers are required, with the exceptions listed below, to transfer the assets standing in the name of a decedent or in joint names with a decedent such as:
+Tax waivers are required to transfer the assets standing in the name of a decedent or in joint names with a decedent such as:

 - New Jersey real property

-- Funds held in a New Jersey banking institutions
+- Funds held in New Jersey financial institutions

 - Brokerage accounts or mutual funds doing business in New Jersey